-For more delicious roasted vegetable side dish recipes, check out these Roasted Fall Vegetables with Mustard Seeds and Bacon, this Farro with Mushrooms and Marjoram and these Roasted Tomatoes with Tarragon Cream Sauce.
+For more delicious roasted vegetable recipes, check out these Roasted Fall Vegetables with Mustard Seeds and Bacon.
+This Farro with Mushrooms and Marjoram and these Roasted Tomatoes with Tarragon Cream Sauce make great side dishes as well.

-Step 2.
-Spread the cubes out on a baking sheet in a single layer and roast in the oven until soft (about 35 minutes).
-Move the cubes around 15 minutes into the roasting time.
+- Spread the cubes out on a baking sheet in a single layer and roast until soft.

 How to serve it: